Yordan Alvarez Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in MLB with a collective 9.9 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins have the second-ranked team ERA among all league pitching staffs (3.43).
+- The Twins' 3.46 team ERA ranks second across all MLB pitching staffs.

-- The Twins allow the third-fewest home runs in baseball (51 total, 0.9 per game).
+- Twins pitchers combine to give up the sixth-fewest home runs in baseball (53 total, one per game).

+- Varland (2-1) takes the mound for the Twins in his seventh start of the season.
+He's put together a 4.24 ERA in 34 2/3 innings pitched, with 34 strikeouts.

-- His most recent appearance came on Wednesday against the San Francisco Giants, when the right-hander tossed five innings, surrendering one earned run while allowing six hits.
+- The right-hander's most recent appearance came on Saturday against the Toronto Blue Jays, when he tossed six innings, surrendering three earned runs while giving up seven hits.

+- The 25-year-old has an ERA of 4.24, with 9 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.